 I can clearly recall one quote that can shed some light into this situation:

-“We discover 60 different places with the same eyes, whereas, we should discover 1 place with 60 different ways we look at it.”
+“We discover 60 different places with the same eyes, whereas we should discover 1 place in 60 different perspectives.”

-Type like crazy.
-Type with all your heart.
-Type the way you walk when traveling around the globe.
-Type like you are about to discover something great within you.
-You have a story of places that were seen.
+Write like crazy.
+Write with all your heart.
+Write the way you are traveling around the globe.
+Write like you are about to discover something great within you.
+You have a story from the places that you have been to.
 You have a story.
-Everyone does.
+Everyone has.

-It is time to put your story out.
-As Hemingway would mention to us, it is time to bleed.
+It is time to share it.
+As Hemingway would mention, "All you do is sit down at a typewriter and bleed.".
 Not out of boredom, but out of passion.
 Not out of anger but out of gratitude.
-You had a chance to feel this world.
+You had a chance to see this world.
 You had a chance to see different nations and people.
-Why not show this world to those who do not possess a chance to do so?
-Why not to travel with them one more time?
+Why not show your world to those who do not have an opportunity to do so?
+Why not travel with them one more time?
 Take them to the Himalayas, take them to Copacabana beach, take them to Pyramids of ancient Egypt.
 Take them to another dimension.
-Use your power and ability to be the voice of a universal traveler.
-Write, share and record your voice.
+Use your power and ability to be the voice of an universal traveler.
+Write, share, record your voice.
 Travel to every single household that you can.
-Try to travel faster than Covid-19.
+Try to travel faster than COVID-19.

-When this period is over you will pack your bag, take your stamped passport, and leave your house.
+When these difficult days are over, you will pack your bags, take your stamped passport, and leave your house.
 Just like you did before.
 Empty rooms will miss your clumsy style of walking and belly scratching.
 The fridge will miss your appetite.
 Netflix will miss you.
-Or you mill miss it.
+Or you will miss it.
 Hard to say.

 Your house will wait for your return from yet another destination.